biodati/studio_help/docs/sections/knowledge/bulk_assertion_uploads.md

 ![[knowledge_17.png]]

    All your copied assertions should then appear in the curation form.

+   Validation is run in the background after you save your assertions.

-*Warning — the validation for each assertion currently takes about 1 second so very large Bulk loads can take a while to save and show you the validation errors.
-We are working to speed validation up by at least an order of magnitude if not more.*
+*Warning — the validation for each assertion currently takes less than a second, but very large Bulk loads can take a while for validation to complete.

+If validation is not complete after the initial save, You can continue to work on that nanopub, or another, then resave or reload to see the updated validation.